-Virginia Wildlife magazine published my article “Poague Run: Restoring Trout, Restoring Hope” in the 2016 March/April edition.
-It’s the story about the people that restored a 3,000-acre watershed.
-More information about Virginia’s premier wildlife magazine and to subscribe, check them out at www.dgif.virginia.gov/virginia-wildlife.
+Virginia Wildlife magazine published my article “Poague Run: Restoring Trout, Restoring Hope” (Students read this article) in the 2016 March/April edition.
+It’s a story about the people that restored a 3,000-acre watershed.
+For more information about Virginia’s premier wildlife magazine and to subscribe, check them out at www.dgif.virginia.gov/virginia-wildlife.

 It’s happening.
 Throughout the 64,000 square miles of the Chesapeake Bay watershed, there are small watersheds being restored, one by one, slowly but surely.
 We are going to achieve a restored Bay, one small watershed at a time.